 Application for new Stevenage secondary school approved

-The Education Secretary has approved 22 new applications for free schools across the UK, with one confirmed for Stevenage in 2023.
+The Education Secretary has approved 22 new applications for free schools across the UK, with one confirmed for Stevenage.

-The school will form part of a newly formed multi-academy trust, including Michaela Community School in Wembley Park, which was judged as outstanding by Ofsted in 2017.
+The school will be part of a newly-formed multi-academy trust, which includes Michaela Community School in Wembley Park, which was judged 'outstanding' in all areas by Ofsted in 2017.

 You may also want to watch: